-This might sound obvious, but it’s amazing how many people assume their friendly travel agent or supermarket will look after them.
+This might sound obvious, but it’s amazing how many people assume that their friendly travel agent or supermarket will look after them.
 Think about it: They are in business to make money, and you are a captive audience.
-Politely decline and go and surf the net.
-You can cover the whole marketplace from the comfort of your home.
+Politely decline and go and surf the net for foreign currency.
+You can cover the whole marketplace, and get the best exchange rates, from the comfort of your home.

 Don’t leave buying foreign currency until the last minute.
-When buying online, you need to allow enough time for your payment to go through, your identity to be confirmed and your currency to be delivered.
+When buying currency online, you need to allow enough time for your payment to go through, for your identity to be confirmed, and for your currency to be delivered.

 What really matters is how much currency arrives on your doorstep.
 What’s the point saving five bucks on delivery if it costs you $15 worth of currency?
 Look out for extra hidden charges, and try to find out how much you are paying in total and exactly how much currency you will receive.
 The benefits of a great exchange rate can be totally negated by commissions and handling fees.

-There is often an extra charge to get money delivered on weekends.
-Some companies will deliver to your work address during the week, but make sure you have a secure place to keep your travel money safe.
+There is often an extra charge to get foreign currency delivered on weekends.
+Some companies will deliver to your work address during the week, but if you’re opting for that method, make sure you’ll have a secure place to keep your travel money safe.

-When buying foreign currency in bulk, you will have greater power.
-Even online bureaus are happy to negotiate for larger amounts.
-Call or send an e-mail asking for their best deal.
+When buying foreign currency in bulk, you have greater power.
+Even online bureaus are happy to negotiate better exchange rates, and lower fees, for larger amounts of currency.
+Get an interested group together, then call or email to ask for their best deal.

-If you’ve found a better deal elsewhere, ask a company to match it.
+If you’ve found a better deal on foreign currency elsewhere, ask a company to match it.

-The bureau will probably inform you it has a small charge for debit cards.
-This is quite reasonable with such tight margins.
-But very often that’s not the end of the story; most credit cards and many debit card providers will treat your transaction as a cash advance.
+The bureau will probably inform you it applies a small charge for debit cards.
+This is quite reasonable with such tight margins on buying foreign currency.
+But very often, that’s not the end of the story.
+Most credit cards and many debit card providers will treat your transaction as a cash advance.
 Check the small print or call your provider.
 If someone tells you there is no additional charge, get that person’s name.
-Sign up for Internet banking and pay using a bank transfer to avoid hidden charges.
-The last thing you want is a 3 percent charge plus interest on your statement when you return from your vacation.
+You might want to pay using a bank transfer to avoid hidden charges.
+The last thing you want is a 3 percent charge, plus interest on your statement, when you return from your vacation.

-Read the small print: Is what you are getting really worth paying for?
-You might be better off shopping around for the best deal for unwanted currency when you get back home.
-Never assume you have to take your unwanted currency back to where you got it from.
-Take it home, cash it in and shop around for the best buy-back rates available.
+Read the fine print: Is what you are getting really worth paying for?
+You might be better off shopping around for the best deal for unwanted foreign currency when you get back home.
+Never assume that you have to take your unwanted currency back to where you got it from.
+Take it home, cash it in, and shop around for the best currency exchange rates available.

 More from SmarterTravel:

-- 11 Ways to Prevent Identity Theft While Traveling
+- 7 Ways to Protect Your Valuables While Traveling

 - 10 Travel Money Mistakes to Avoid